-Net premiums written in 2018 increased \$636 million, or 23.7%, compared to 2017 as a result of growth in both the Insurance and Reinsurance segments.
-Insurance premiums were up due to increases in premium rates, the addition of new entities and expanded underwriting teams writing new business.
-Reinsurance premiums were up from growth in specialty premiums in 2018 and from price increases and new business in other lines.
-Net premiums earned in 2018 increased \$571 million, or 22.7% compared to 2017, principally due to the increase in net premiums written.
+Net premiums written in 2019 increased \$582 million, or 17.5%, compared to 2018 as a result of growth in both the Insurance and Reinsurance segments.
+Insurance premiums grew due to the addition of new entities (i.e. SIIE), expanded underwriting teams writing new business and improvements in pricing.
+Reinsurance premium growth was from positive premium adjustments, modest price increases and new business in 2019.
+Net premiums earned in 2019 increased \$497 million, or 16.1% compared to 2018, principally due to the increase in net premiums written.